sparvu/kb/README.md

-# Object Knowledge-Base
+# Data Object Knowledge-Base

 [![](https://img.shields.io/static/v1.svg?label=license&message=BSD3&color=blue)](LICENSE)

-Object Knowledge-Base is a a semantic representation of real-world objects from different industries, easy to be used by third parties software.
+The Data Object Knowledge-Base is a a semantic representation of real-world objects from different industries, easy to be used by third parties software.
 For example this set of objects is used by default within Kronometrix Distributed Data Fabric.

 * [Design](docs/design.md)
 * [Data mapping](docs/mapping.md)